Able Seaman Harold Lock

 Harold returned to the Navy but was discharged due to depression.
 After a while he became the landlord of The Plough in Sudbury.

-In 1995, forty years after the end of the war, Harold wrote his memoir The Forgotten Men.
+In 1995, fifty years after the end of the war, Harold wrote his memoir The Forgotten Men.
 The book led to the formation of the South Suffolk Far East Prisoner of War Association.

 In March 2000, Martin Bell MP quoted from the book during a speech in the House of Commons, where he was seeking belated compensation for the prisoners: